cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ## Verifier

-Verifiers will be covered datailed in **lightclient specification**
+Verifiers will be covered datailed in **lightclient specification #13**

 ### Tendermint

 For Tendermint consensus algorithm, each of the blocks has additional parameter `C` which is a subset of the consensus ruleset signed on the block.
-Verifiers returns true if the difference between the `C_current` and `C_verified` are less then `1/3`.
+Verifiers returns true if the difference between the `C_current` and `C_next` is less then `1/3`.

 ### Tendermint + Cosmos BPoS